Villa Pesenti Agliardi in Bergamo

 After the premature death in the 1826 of Pietro Presenti, the villa came to the niece Marianna Agliardi.

 Location for private events and weddings in Bergamo

 It's possible rent the rooms on the ground floor of the villa in the summertime for weddings, ceremonies and corporate events.
 The capacity of the largest room for seated lunches / dinners is 140 people.
 For conferences in the hall, up to 90 people can be accommodated.

 For weddings with religious ceremony there is the possibility of getting married in one of the two churches of the town, both very beautiful and close to the house: the parish church is eighteenth century, while the Santuardio della Madonna di Sombreno is seventeenth-century.

 In the Villa it is possible celebrate the civil ceremony with legal value.

-Visits to the Villa: it is possible to visit the Villa all year round and every day by reservation, for groups of minimum fifteen people: the admission cost is € 9,00 per person.
-For smaller groups the minimum fee is € 135,00 per group.
+Visits to the Villa: it is possible to visit the Villa all year round and every day by reservation, for groups of at least fifteen people: the entrance fee is € 9,00 per person.
+For smaller groups the minimum rate is € 135,00 per group.